 Chris De Santis: Exactly, no, I'm telling you because they'll go on in their old models again because again, they were successful.
 The problem with success is it breeds the assumption that I know more than I actually do.
 It's the illusion of knowledge.

 Paula Edgar: Yes.
-Success can sometimes halt a growth mindset and make it fixed because you feel like you’ve gotten there.
-I’m always like, “The worst part you can do is to say you can’t learn any more or can’t do–”
+Success can sometimes halt a growth mindset and make it fixed because you feel like you've gotten there.
+I'm always like, “The worst part you can do is to say you can't learn any more or can't do--”

 My business tagline is engage your hustle.
 It's like, “What else are you going to do?”
 Not that you gotta do everything all hard.
 It's like, “What's the next thing?”
 Never stop, never settle.